greatroboticslab/HumanoidRobotTrainingData/README.md

 	pip install -U openai-whisper

+Finally, you will need PyTube:

+	pip install pytube

 There is a text file called videos.txt in the video_processing folder.
 Paste YouTube links separated by a newline into this text folder for videos you wish to download.